nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Finds the menu item with the following details:
   * Item Name contains either `vanilla` or `cake`.<br>

-  Example of order items that match:
+  :heavy_check_mark: Example of order items that match:
   * `Strawberry cupcake`
   * `CAKE WITH VANILLA`

-  Example of order item that do not match:
+  :x: Example of order item that do not match:
   * `chocolate cake`

 :clipboard: **Example 2: Shortcut command**